xetareality/xeta-js/README.md

-# Official Javascript Client for Xeta
+# Official JavaScript Client for Xeta